adamsa6/Task-Me-Anything/README.md

 ## Project Initialization

 To fully enjoy this application on your local machine, please make sure to follow these steps:
-1. Clone the repository down to your local machine.
+1. Fork and clone the repository down to your local machine.
 2. CD into the new project directory
 3. Run `docker compose up -- build`